qtrinh/qpipeline/USAGE.md

         Missing input file (-i).
 Please see usage above!
 ```

-Most of the tasks for each file format are straight forward and their usage information can be used as a guide on how to run them.
+Most tasks for each supported file format are straight forward and their usage information can be used as a guide on how to run them.